miscco/cppPaper/Constexpr_specialized_memory_algorithms.md

 toc: false
 ---

+# Revision History

+* R1
+  * Added feature test macros

+* R0
+  *  Initial draft

 # Introduction

 This paper proposes adding `constexpr` support to the specialized memory algorithms.
 This is essentially a followup to [@P0784R7] which added `constexpr` support for all necessary machinery.

 # Motivation and Scope